appsody/website/content/docs/stacks/run-locally.md

 ```

-By default all the stacks images will build.
+By default, all the stacks images will build.

 2. Run build.sh file